 Nostalgia overflows me as I write this post.
-I’m remembering the frenetic exchanges of half-baked ideas and potent attitudes that animated the theory-blogging that emerged from the early days of what was initially and only tentatively regarded as speculative realism.
-The blogging and dialogues between Levi, Graham, Tim, Adrian, Adam, Jeremy, and many other critics and supporters, haunted my evenings with fresh takes on stale topics.
+I’m remembering the frenetic exchanges of half-baked ideas and irreverent attitudes that animated the theory-blogging (“blogosphere”) of the early days of what was initially and only tentatively regarded as speculative realism.
+The blogging and dialogues between Levi, Graham, Tim, Adrian, Adam, Jeremy, Chris, Nick, Mark, and many other critics and supporters, enriched my evenings with fresh takes on stale topics.
 It was a time of intellectual orgies and useful stupidities – and I loved every minute of it.

 Here is one of many tantalizing passages from the text: